harmonylang/harmonylang.github.io/docs-src/textbook/harmonymachine.md

 **keys**(*d*)) returns the set of keys and **len** *d* returns the size of this set.

-provides details on all the types of values that Harmony currently supports.
+[Value Types and Operators](values.md#value-types-and-operators) provides details on all the types of values that Harmony currently supports.

 ## Harmony Bytecode